tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Ringster a HTTPS listener ACM on a CLB, ALB and NLB.
 - [✓] Enable Connection Draining (DeReregistration delay) in one of the ELBs.
 - [] Configure a ASG with ALB, and adjust the desired capacity.
+- [] Create different types of Scaling Policies, and Scheduled Actions to scale out/in instances.
+-

 ## Resources